peterzh/peterzh.github.io/_posts/2020-07-26-learning-through-refinement.md

 ---
 ## Learning through refinement: situating concepts and knowing what you don't know

-The main problem is: when I want to learn a topic, I need to be able to situate each new concept/fact I learn in i ts broader context.
+The main problem is: when I want to learn a topic, I need to be able to situate each new concept/fact I learn in its broader context.
 I need to be able to see how my new knowledge has 'refined' a previously blurry picture of the field.
 Instead I often encounter new concepts/facts about a field that feel divorced from each other.
 I don't understand their relation, what binds them together... eventhough I feel intuitively that these concepts do somehow relate to each other.
 I also don't have a clear sense of what I don't yet know - each new concept arrives 'out of the blue'.

 Textbooks provide a solution to this problem, but require immense time investment to cover the introductory chapters and grind through the comprehensive material.